spurtzel/SuSe/reproducibility_submission/README.md

  - **Experiment directories**.
 Contain scripts and configurations per experiment.
  - **LaTeX paper sources**.
 For reproducing the paper (with reproduced plots).
  - **Results & logs**.
 Includes experiment outputs, logs, reproduced paper, and original paper.
+ - **Reference output.** Includes the result of a successful reproducibility run with comments on plot differences.

 ```
 ../SuSe/reproducibility_submission